Kcnarf/d3-voronoi-treemap/README.md

 var voronoiTreemap = d3.voronoiTreemap()
   .clip([0,0], [0,height], [width, height], [width,0]); // sets the clipping polygon
-voronoiTreemap(rootNode.sum());                         // computes the weighted Voronoi tessellation of the d3-hierarchy; assigns a 'polygon' property to each node of the hierarchy
+voronoiTreemap(rootNode);                         // computes the weighted Voronoi tessellation of the d3-hierarchy; assigns a 'polygon' property to each node of the hierarchy

 ```